Week 3: Computer-Controlled Cutting¶

 I could not come up with something extrordinary to test the applications of the vinyl cutter, so I stuck to making a branded sticker.

-Yet again, I am continued with the series of projects based on my favicon.
+Yet again, I have continued with the series of projects based on my favicon.
 As I had previously created the .svg of it, I did not need to convert it from the 2D model made in FreeCAD.
 I simply removed the infill of the logo in Figma, and cut out the outline of it.

 At first I was concerned that the thin tips would be damaged when transfering from the backing tape onto the computer.
 But again, I used masking tape and all was good when transfering these.